-- ✓ Ensure that diverse voices are included in the Commission's research and data work, including research on disparities and equity. - ✓ Recognize racial equity in all aspects of the Commission's research and analysis. - ✓ Leverage and publicize data that identifies racial and ethnic disparities and encourage data collection that helps to better understand those disparities.
+- Ensure that diverse voices guide the Commission's research and data work, including research on disparities and equity. - ✓ Recognize racial equity in all aspects of the Commission's research and analysis. - Leverage and publicize data that identifies racial and ethnic disparities, and advocate for data collection to understand those disparities.